papiforcex/PapiForceX/README.md

        - Visual Studio Code
        - Android Studio

-- 💞️ I'm actually works on a Discord BOT named ZiBO.
-More about it here: <i>zibo.papiforcex.com</i>
+- 💞️ I'm actually works on a Discord BOT named <a href="https://papiforcex.com/zibo/index.html">ZiBO</a>.
-- 📫 Check out my website <i>papiforcex.com</i> for more informations
+- 📫 Check out <a href="https://papiforcex.com/">my website</a> for more informations

 <!---
 PapiForceX/PapiForceX is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.